 One of the most popular and very traditional note taking apps, Evernote is used by teams around the world who want one central location for all meeting notes and documents.
 Within Evernote, you can store all of your notes in one place, and sync notes between devices.
 You can also capture photos to save in your notes, and add checklists for the next steps.

 Additionally, audio from your meetings can also be recorded and attached to the meeting note, which is an excellent way to ensure people who couldn’t attend the meeting will stay in the loop.

 Microsoft’s OneNote is a solid note-taking tool if you’re looking to stay in the Microsoft universe.
 With OneNote, you’ve got a massive note-pad at your fingertips, which you can write in, add images to, and divide into pages and sections.
 This is a great tool if you use other Microsoft products, as you can plug in other documents into the note itself, like Spreadsheets or Word docs.

-Notion is one of our favorite project management and note taking apps used by teams for a few primary things, including notes, tasks, and team-wide wikis.
-With Notion you can store notes and docs in List view, which helps you see quickly the most important aspects of a note and its contents.
+Notion is one of our favorite note taking apps used by teams for a few primary things, including taking notes, managing projects, and creating team-wide wikis.
+With Notion, you can store notes and docs in List view, which helps you see quickly the most important aspects of a note and its contents.
 Users can then assign tasks directly from notes with a few clicks.
-This is one of the top note taking apps that has recently become very popular.
+This is one of the most popular note taking apps that has recently become very popular.